CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Linux/BB_AndroidAutomotive.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Android Automotive OS leverages the extensive Android ecosystem (apps, developer tools, Google services) to deliver a rich infotainment experience with minimal OEM development effort.
+It provides a familiar platform for third-party app developers and enables over-the-air updates for in-vehicle applications.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system